 - Course Length: 7 and 14 weeks

-Registered nurses (RN) who complete this advanced degree coursework and clinical education (if necessary) are qualified to sit for the national exams to become certified advanced practice registered nurses (APRN).
+Registered nurses (RN) who complete this advanced degree coursework and clinical education are qualified to sit for the national exams to become certified in family practice (FNP-BC)

 View additional information on this certificate program required by the U.S. Department of Education.